Random dilation superchannel: Preliminaries

-We first present a quantum circuit implementing the random purification channel based on the quantum Fourier transform over the symmetric group and the quantum Schur transform.
-To this end, we consider the representation of the unitary group $\U(d)$ and the symmetric group $\mfS_n$ on the $n$-fold tensor product space $(\CC^d)^{\otimes n}$ given by
+We first introduce the Schur--Weyl duality, which is the main technical tool used in this work.
+We consider the representation of the unitary group $\U(d)$ and the symmetric group $\mfS_n$ on the $n$-fold tensor product space $(\CC^d)^{\otimes n}$ given by

 These representations can be simultaneously decomposed into irreducible representations (irreps) as